Desbordante/desbordante-core/README.md

 You can try the deployed version [here](https://desbordante.unidata-platform.ru/).
 You have to register in order to process your own datasets.
 Keep in mind that due to a large demand various time and memory limits are enforced (and a task is killed if it goes outside of acceptable ranges).

+A brief introduction into the tool and its use-cases is presented [here](https://habr.com/ru/company/unidata/blog/667636/) (in Russian, the English version is in the works).

 # Installation guide

 ## Ubuntu